adversity in 30 Seconds

 Word Origin

-Original meaning: turned against
+Original meaning: To be turned against; in opposition.

 Cultural Context